E-Cigarettes: Are they safe for your health?

 Q: Can e-cigarettes negatively affect my teeth and gums?

 A: Absolutely.
 Liquid nicotine restricts blood flow to the mouth consequently leading to a dry mouth and foul breath by reducing the production of saliva.
 Without saliva, bacteria, sugars, and acids have a greater chance to settle on teeth causing decay and periodontal disease.
+If you have questions regarding e-cigarettes and your oral health, any of our skilled family dentists would be happy to address your concerns.
+Routine dental cleanings and exams along with oral cancer screenings are an excellent way to make sure you aren’t surprised by the effects of using tobacco or e-cigarettes.

 Q: Are e-cigarettes a safer alternative to smoking?
 Can they help me quit?